tarasis/tarasis/README.md

 I'm updating my old [Quiet Unrar](https://github.com/tarasis/QuietUnrar) Mac project.
 Well I'm supposed to be :)

-I've begun learning Unity & C#.
+I've also begun learning Unity & C#.

-## Where to find me
+## 🗺️ Where to find me ... 🗺️

 I'm all over the place ...